MellowNight/AetherVisor/README.md

 **AetherVisor-api-kernel -** A version of AetherVisor-api designed for compilation with Windows kernel drivers.

 **AetherVisor-example -** DLL demonstrating AetherVisor's features against Battleye on Unturned.
-In this example, I log BEClient's API calls, trace a VMProtected function, and set a hidden hook on IDXGISwapChain::Present().
+In this example, I log beservice's API calls, trace a VMProtected function, and set a hidden hook on IDXGISwapChain::Present().

 ## Supported hardware ##
  Intel processors with VT-x and EPT support